Game in Development | Available to Download

 About the Author:

-Helen Gaudette is the director of the Queens College Office of Global Education Initiatives.
-In this capacity, she works with faculty to oversee, coordinate, and assess Queens College’s study abroad and international exchange programs.
-Gaudette manages partnerships with foreign institutions, keeps faculty informed and engaged, and helps create new study abroad programs.
-In addition, she advertises and promotes study abroad, internships, and service learning opportunities to current and prospective students, and implements crisis management policies and practices.
-A full-time member of the Queens College Department of History as well, Gaudette earned her Ph.D. at the CUNY Graduate Center.
-Her dissertation examined the power and patronage of the Latin Kingdom of Jerusalem's monarchs.
-She has taught a wide range of European history courses for Queens College with Reacting to the Past, including study abroad courses in France, Greece, India, Israel, and Italy.
-In 2007, she won the Queens College President's Award for Excellence in Teaching.
+Helen Gaudette is the Assistant Dean for International Education at Fashion Institute of Technology, SUNY.
+In this capacity, she manages international programs, builds relationships with international partner institutions, and develops new international curricular initiatives.
+Formerly a full-time member of the Queens College, CUNY Department of History and Director of its Office of Global Education Initiatives, she earned her Ph.D. at the CUNY Graduate Center.
+Her dissertation examined the power and patronage of the Latin Kingdom of Jerusalem's monarchs, focusing on Queen Melisende.
+She taught a wide range of European history courses for Queens College with Reacting to the Past, including study abroad courses in France, Greece, India, Israel, and Italy.